 That being said, here’s how to run a report based on client classifications:

-Here, you can either filter the report to show a) all clients, b) within a specific date range or c) from a specific diary.
+- Here, you can either filter the report to show a) all clients, b) within a specific date range or c) from a specific calendar.

 - Once you add the filters you want, select the classifications to report on and click Run Report.